The Blue Badge is recognised in all European countries

 Parking concessions for holders of a disabled parking card do differ from country to country so it's important to know where, when and for how long you can park in each country.

-The FIA European Bureau undertook a worldwide survey of reciprocal parking concessions for disabled travellers in 2010.
-The website www.fiadisabledtravellers.com gives worldwide information on local rules for using a disabled parking card.
+The FIA European Bureau undertook a worldwide survey of reciprocal parking concessions for disabled travellers in 2010 and publishes a Guide for the disabled traveller which gives worldwide information on local rules for using a disabled parking card.
 It also gives information about any reciprocal arrangements for blue badge holders visiting another country.

 It's a good idea to print off the information you need for each country along with a copy of the notice available on each country page.
 Leaving this notice next to your Blue Badge when you park reminds the police and parking officers about your rights.